-The active hydrothermal discharging Site C0016 and the two nearby Sites C0013 and C0015 did not have microfossils in any of the core catcher samples, even those from 0 to 10 mbsf.
-At Site C0014, which has a moderate temperature gradient of 3°C/m within the uppermost 50 mbsf, microfossils were found only within the uppermost 6.5 mbsf.
-Recharge Site C0017 yielded microfossils from two depths: 9-28 mbsf, at <6°C, and 112 mbsf, at a measured temperature of 44°C. In all cases, the major microfossils are modern assemblages of planktonic foraminifers.
+The active hydrothermal discharging Site C0016 and the nearby Site C0013 did not have microfossils in any of the core catcher samples, even those from 0 to 10 mbsf.
+At Site C0014, which has a moderate temperature gradient of 3° C/m within the uppermost 50 mbsf, microfossils were found only within the uppermost 6.5 mbsf.
+Microfossils were present throughout the sediment at Site C0015 with two particularly foraminifer rich layers at ~3 mbsf.
+Recharge Site C0017 yielded microfossils from two depths: 9-28 mbsf, at <6°C, and 112 mbsf, at a measured temperature of 44°C. In all cases, major microfossils are modern assemblages of planktonic foraminifers.
 Hydrothermal activity is deleterious both to growth of benthic foraminifers and to the preservation of microfossils, especially coccoliths, which were found rarely and were invariably badly corroded.
 Some foraminifer tests in near-surface samples from Sites C0014 and C0017 were exquisitely replaced by micrometer- and submicrometer-scale pyrite, so accurately that species could be determined.